andymckay/blog/_posts/2015-06-10-not-keeping-up.md

 When I started out doing web development, hundreds of years ago when CGI and Perl was a pretty neat thing, it felt like there were few tools for web development.
 Back in the day even <a href="http://securitytracker.com/id/1001108">formmail.pl</a> was a pretty neat idea... until it turned out to be a pretty hideous security hole.

-Over the years it has developed and grown and changed.
-And is changing faster than ever, there are more Javascript frameworks than days in the year.
+Over the years the industry has developed, grown and changed.
+And is now changing faster than ever.
+There are more Javascript frameworks than days in the year.
 Or to put it another way:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I think I&#39;ve had milk last longer than some JavaScript frameworks.</p>&mdash; I Am Devloper (@iamdevloper) <a href="https://twitter.com/iamdevloper/status/540481335362875392">December 4, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>